Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 Amino – relating to, being, or containing an amine group.
 Amino acids are molecules that combine to form proteins.
 Amino acids and proteins are the building blocks of life.
 When proteins are digested or broken down, amino acids are left.
 The human body uses amino acids to make proteins which help the body (amongst other tasks) digest foods.
 Amino acids can also be used as a source of energy by the body.
 Amino acids are classified into three groups:

 • Essential amino acids – cannot be made by the body.
-As a result, they must come from food, e.g. serotonin.
+As a result, they must come from food, e.g. serotonin precursors such as tryptophan.

 • Nonessential amino acids – our bodies can produce the amino acids, even if we do not get it from the food we eat.